tronprotocol-scala/scala-tron/README.md

 ## Cluster

-Cluster is based on Akka.
+Cluster is based on Akka.<br />
+Akka is a toolkit for building highly concurrent, distributed, and resilient message-driven applications for Java and Scala<br />

 To start a cluster follow the following steps:

 * Start tron-cli `sbt "project cli" run`
 * Run `cluster` which starts the node as leader